-- The main challenge of nonparametric approach is to choose a bandwidth. - · There is essentially a trade-off between bias and precision - Use a larger bandwidth: - Get more precise treatment effect estimates since more data points are used in the regression. - But the linear specification is less likely to be accurate and the estimated treatment effect could be biased.
+- The main challenge of nonparametric approach is to choose a bandwidth. - There is essentially a trade-off between bias and precision - Use a larger bandwidth: - Get more precise treatment effect estimates since more data points are used in the regression. - But the linear specification is less likely to be accurate and the estimated treatment effect could be biased.

-- Bias/variance trade-off: Smaller bandwidth reduces bias from using points away from the boundary, but also reduces precision. - The optimal bandwidth: use - Cross-Validation Procedure: Choose bandwidth h that produces the best fit for the relationship of outcome and assignment variable. - Usually, we would present the RD estimates by different choices of bandwidth.
+- Bias/variance trade-off: Smaller bandwidth reduces bias from using points away from the boundary, but also reduces precision for smaller sample size. - The optimal bandwidth: use - Cross-Validation Procedure: Choose the optimal bandwidth h that produces the best fit for the relationship of outcome and assignment variable. - Usually, we would present the RD estimates by different choices of bandwidth.